Mapping Ancient Africa: Schedule of events

 A series of online seminars associated with the Mapping Ancient Africa project commenced in 2021.
 The purpose of these seminars is to promote and stimulate discussion among participants, talks will be delivered via Zoom and are open to all.
 To obtain the Zoom link please contact one of the organisers.
 Talks are recorded and can be accessed via the Ecology of the Past YouTube channel.

-Talks will be around 20 minutes followed by a discussion.
+Talks are typically around 20 minutes followed by a discussion.